Space-Miller-AI/Bengaluru-House-Price-Prediction/README.md

 * Every information about different performance metrics of default (model with default hyperparameters) and tuned models training is stored in Training Infos.csv file.
 * In Cross Validation Scores we expect higher accuracy than in test score because there is some data leakage during feature engineering.
 * In LinearRegression we do not expect any model improvement since there is no need to tune LinearRegression model.
 There is small increase in the cross validation score of RandomForest and KNN.
 But since the training score of KNN after tuning is around 98.2% it may overfit.
+* The best model I got from model tuning is Random Forest with a score of .8793.

 | Model Name        | Deafult Model Test Score |Default Model Training Score | Default Model CV Score | Tuned Model Test Score | Tuned Model Training Score | Tuned Model CV Score |
 |:-----------------:|:------------------------:|:---------------------------:|:----------------------:|:----------------------:|:--------------------------:|:---------------------:|